WICG/storage-buckets/explainer.md

 * Allow web developers to express performance, durability and other trade-off decisions on slices of data

-* Allow users to have control over which data to evict, and prevent important data from being deleted

 ## Non-goals

 * Integration with storage mechanisms that don't follow the same origin policy, such as cookies